donnyroufs/browter/README.md

 # Getting Started with Browter

-Browter gives the default Express Router some extra juice
+**Browter** gives the default Express Router some extra juice

 - Grouping routes
 - Binding route handlers thru controllers with a string format.
 - Resourceful routes (W.I.P)
 - Have all your routes in one file with no import boilerplate!
+- Built on Typescript

+---

 ```ts
 import "@donnyroufs/browter";